Aphelocoma woodhouseii

 The putative Nebraska sighting, like those in Wyoming and Kansas (below) most likely would be of woodhouseii on geographic grounds.

 There is an old report cited by Bruner (1896) of it being a “common transient visitor” at North Platte, but the observer apparently was referring to Pinyon Jay (Cortelyou 1980).
-Phillips (1986) listed A.c. suttoni (= woodhouseii) as wintering “irregularly to Nebraska”, but no evidence is presented for this statement.
+Phillips (1986) listed A.c. suttoni (= woodhouseii) as wintering “irregularly to Nebraska”, but no evidence was presented for this statement.

 Vagrants onto the Great Plains typically are found in late fall and winter.
 The likelihood of this species appearing in Nebraska is slight, although records from Wyoming and Kansas suggest that it may occur.
 There are six records in southeast Wyoming near the Nebraska Panhandle (Faulkner 2010), and it occurs irregularly in southwest Kansas, with records as far north and east as Barton and Ellsworth Cos in central Kansas (Thompson et al 2011).
 This species breeds along the Front Range at the western edge of the eastern Colorado Plains (Andrews and Righter 1992).